 3 medium sweet potatoes OR beets , roasted and peeled ¾ cup ricotta cheese ½ cup grated Parmesan Reggiano cheese, plus more for garnish 1 egg ¾ tsp. salt, plus more for salting water ¼ tsp. nutmeg 2½ cups flour, plus more for dusting sauce 4 tablespoons butter 1 teaspoon lemon juice 1 tablespoon chopped fresh thyme or another fresh herb such as rosemary or oregano

-Cut potatoes into 1 inch squares and place in the bowl of a food processor.
-Pulse in the processor until the potatoes are pureed and no large chunks remain.
+In a large mixing bowl, mash potatoes until no large chunks remain.
 Add ricotta, Parmesan, egg, nutmeg and salt and continue mashing until well combined.
 Fold 2 cups of flour gently into the sweet potato mixture until well combined.
 The dough should be slightly sticky.
 To test, take a small handful of the dough and roll it into a log on a well-floured surface.
 If the dough continued to stick, add 2 more tablespoons to the dough and try again.
 Continue to add 2 tablespoons at a time until the dough does not stick when rolled.
 Let the dough sit for about 30 minutes.